JagadeeswarT/JagadeeswarT/README.md

 About Me
 ---
-- 👋 I’m @JagadeeswarT, working as a Software Engineer
+- 👋 I’m @JagadeeswarT, working as a Software Engineer @Oracle
 - 👀 I graduated in 2022
-- 🌱 Technical Skills: Python, JavaScript, TypeScript, React, Java, HTML, CSS, BootStrap, C#
+- 🌱 Working on C#
 - 💞️ Interests: playing chess, video games

 Tech Stack